 I told you that this puppy is compatible with other workout apps.
 But it isn’t just a few, there are over 40 workout apps that will sync with your treadmill to display on the beautiful screen and guide you along your fitness journey.
 Young athlete and want a workout tailored for your fitness level?
 Check it's got that.

-Old a need a treadmill workout designed for seniors?
-Check it's got that too.
+Old and need a treadmill workout designed for seniors?
+Check, it's got that too.

 In fact, if you use it with IFit coach, it will sync the incline and decline to the google maps component of IFit.
 That way, as you traverse different terrains, your elevation setting will automatically adjust to create a greater feeling of immersion.

 Can connect your devices to the Bluetooth audio speakers

 - Engine is improved from 3 CPH to 3.5 CPH

 - Weight Capacity is increased to 375lbs from 325lbs